 The first Winter Olympic Games were held in the French Alps in Chamonix, France in 1924.
 The original six sports—divided into 14 different events—included ski jump, bobsled, curling, ice hockey, skiing, and skating.
 Today, it has become a major international, multi-sport event taking place every 4 years.
-The modern-day Winter Olympic Games now include 15 different sports—such as snowboarding, biathlon, and luge—with more than 90 events.
-The National Archives holds and provides access to a collection of records created or received by the U.S. Government relating to the Olympic Games.
+The modern-day Winter Olympic Games now include 15 different sports—such as snowboarding, biathlon, and luge—with more than 100 events.

-Within our holdings are words and images that show the Olympic movement.
+Within our holdings are words and images that document U.S. participation in the Winter Games.
 You may view a selection of those records in the National Archives Catalog.

 Coverage of the 1964 Olympics in this Universal newsreel: Universal News Volume 37, Release 12, February 10, 1964, highlights the IX Winter Olympics at Innsbruck, Austria.